justinpakzad/discogs-plus/README.md

   - Download the Discogs Data Dump and extract the necessary data.
   - Create a new PostgreSQL database and import the extracted data.
+  - You can follow instructions on [**discogs-xml2db v2**](https://github.com/philipmat/discogs-xml2db) to load Discogs Data Dump into database.

 5. Set up the environment variables: